Understanding Business Liabilities

 Recorded on the right side of a balance sheet, liabilities can be contrasted with assets.
 While liabilities refer to things that you owe or have borrowed, assets are things that you own or are owed.

 Liabilities can fluctuate daily as you add new debt and make payments.
-The more debts you have, the higher your liabilities are.
-And, the more debts you pay off, the lower your liabilities are.
+The more debts you have, the higher your liabilities are, and the more debts you pay off, the lower your liabilities are.

 Understanding Liabilities in Business

 A business liability is created when a company buys an item with something other than cash or a check.
-Any form of borrowing creates a liability, including use of a credit card.
+Any form of borrowing creates a liability, including the use of a credit card.

 You also create a liability if you take out a business loan or a mortgage on a business property, use a line of credit, or get a bank overdraft.
 In addition, your business can have liabilities from activities like paying employees and collecting sales tax from customers.